maplibre/maplibre-style-spec/docs/types.md

 `[from, to, transition]: [string, string, number]`

-- `from` is the transition of lower zoom level
+- `from` is the projection of lower zoom level
-- `to` is the transition of higher zoom level
+- `to` is the projection of higher zoom level
 - `transition` is the interpolation value, going from 0 to 1, with 0 being in the `from` projection, and 1 being in the `to` projection.

 In case `from` and `to` are equal, the `transition` will have no effect.